-The Student Members can enjoy all the benefits of membership for just $20 per year.
+Students can also join the National AMS and enjoy all the benefits of membership for $20 a year.
 This includes:

-- Student members can register for AMS conferences and workshops at a reduced rate and apply for scholarships, fellowships, and travel grants.
+- Registering for conferences and workshops at reduced rates and applying for scholarships, fellowships and travel grants.

-- Student Members have access to a personalized online library for locating and organizing content from the vast collection of articles available in the AMS Journals Online database.
+- Access to a personalized online library for locating and organizing content from the vast collection of articles available in the AMS Journals Online database.

-- Student members enjoy special privileges on the AMS Online Career Center, such as exclusive viewing rights to the newest job postings.
+- Special privileges on the AMS Online Career Center page, such as exclusive viewing rights to the newest job postings.